 The table below displays the five study treatment arms and the number of villages and households for each.

 These households are being surveyed at baseline, Follow Up 1 (after all intake cycles have graduated from the one-year program), and Follow Up 2 (one and a half years after Follow Up 1).

-Final results and findings will be available in early 2017.
+Final results and findings will be available in the second half of 2017.